algorandfoundation/algokit-cli/README.md

 This is an open source project managed by the Algorand Foundation.
 See the [contributing page](CONTRIBUTING.md) to learn about making improvements to the CLI tool itself, including developer setup instructions.

 # Install

-## ⚠️ Beta Software ⚠️

-**Work In Progress:** This tool is currently in the early stages of development, use at your own risk and please provide us feedback as you use it so we can make it better!

 ## Prerequisites